Lichenicolous fungus: Taxonomy and nomenclature

-The taxonomy and nomenclature of lichenicolous fungi have changed significantly with the adoption of the "one fungus–one name" principle in the International Code of Nomenclature for algae, fungi, and plants (Melbourne Code).
+The taxonomy and nomenclature of lichenicolous fungi have undergone great changes with the adoption of the "one fungus–one name" principle in the International Code of Nomenclature for algae, fungi, and plants (Melbourne Code).
 This principle has important implications for classifying and naming lichenicolous fungi.
 Under the new rules, all legitimate fungal names are treated equally for establishing priority, regardless of the life history stage.
 This change is significant for lichenicolous fungi, as many species were previously described separately in their sexual (teleomorph) and asexual (anamorph) states.

 The implementation of this principle has led to several taxonomic changes.
 When genetically identical teleomorphs and anamorphs have different names, the older name takes priority, unless the younger name is conserved.
 For species known only in their anamorphic state, if the teleomorph is discovered, the species is described or combined in the appropriate teleomorph genus, even if teleomorph characters are not mentioned.
 Anamorphic species recognised as undescribed are now placed in teleomorph genera when their phylogenetic placement is known, rather than in separate anamorphic genera.

 These changes have reorganised several groups of lichenicolous fungi.
 For example, the genus Vouauxiomyces, which included anamorphs of Abrothallus species, has been reduced to synonymy with Abrothallus.
 Several Phoma-like lichenicolous fungi have been found to belong to various lineages within Dothideomycetes and have been reclassified accordingly.
 For instance, some species previously placed in Phoma are now recognised as members of Didymocyrtis in the Phaeosphaeriaceae.

 These taxonomic and nomenclatural changes present challenges but also opportunities for a more accurate and phylogenetically informed classification of lichenicolous fungi.
 However, caution is needed when describing new genera, as names may already exist in traditional generic synonymy.